A guide to Australia's Stolen Generations

-The Family Records Unit helps Aboriginal people in NSW access records about themselves and their families, particularly members of the Stolen Generations.
+The Family Records Service helps Aboriginal people in NSW access records about themselves and their families, particularly members of the Stolen Generations.

-The Unit is run by the Department of Aboriginal Affairs which is the custodian of the records of the Aborigines Welfare Board.
-Family Records Unit NSW Department of Aboriginal Affairs Level 13, Tower B, Centennial Plaza 280 Elizabeth Street Surry Hills, NSW 2010 Family Records Unit
+The Service is run by the Department of Aboriginal Affairs which is the custodian of the records of the Aborigines Welfare Board.

 Find and Connect